MASQ-Project/Node/README.md

 that's been giving you problems, and then shut it off to look at the logs. `error` logs only the most serious of errors, and the other values are in-between compromise points.
 Default is `warn`.

+* `--ui_port <port>`
+This is how you tell the node which port it should listen on for local WebSocket connections to the UI gateway.
+This allows the node to be controlled and inspected by other programs, such as the Substratum Node UI.
+The default port is 5333; in most cases, this will not need to be changed.

 If you try to start your SubstratumNode decentralized, you will quickly discover that these parameters have a great deal of interdependence on each other.
 Some are required, some are optional, some are optional only if others are provided, and so on.
 Here's a brief description of the dependencies.